 HOMER talks about his manure-spreader invention, until Thrusty ignites a memory inside Homer about a time when he peeping-Tom’d some hotties in the courtyard of his apartments.

 HOMER brainstorms ideas for a song about Bob’s Bar and the cantankerous pub-manager, Jimmy.
 Little did he know that this brainstorm would be used for the real song by Homer’s band, Ripe and Ready, with the sonnet being called, “The Cultural Hub of the Midwest”.

 HOMER reveals his frustrations with Jury Duty.

 HOMER continues to expound on the trials of Jury Duty

 HOMER teaches us how to succeed by trying to read a passage from a motivational calendar titled, “Success”, until it is perfect, thus literally achieving “success” right before your very own eyes.

-HOMER talks about how he only just recently received his VIETNAM medals he earned by serving as a chopper medic because he would not re-up after he put in his required time.
+HOMER talks about how he only just recently received his VIETNAM medals he earned by serving as a chopper-medic in ’69 because he would not re-up after he put in his required time.
 It took 40 years for America to recognize his heroic deeds.
 RESPECT is due.

 HOMER is quite possibly the only person in the world who can make talking about desks and chairs interesting and entertaining.

-HOMER attempts to sing the chorus to the famous En Vogue song, “My Lovin’ (You’re Never Gonna Get It)”.
+HOMER attempts to sing the chorus from the famous En Vogue song, “My Lovin’ (You’re Never Gonna Get It)”.